csound/manual/docs/orch/instrument-and-opcode-objects.md

 ## Opcode objects

 An opcode name such as `oscili` is an `OpcodeDef`.
 Pass it to `create` to get an `Opcode` object.
 Creating two objects gives two independent sets of opcode state.
+If the name comes from a string, use [opcoderef](../opcodes/opcoderef.md) to look up its definition at initialization.

 Use `run` to initialize an object and call its performance routine each control cycle.
 Its inputs and outputs must match the chosen opcode overload.
 For separate control of these phases, use `init` and `perf` instead.